Essential items for your car emergency kit to keep you safe

 Hi-vis safety vest and reflective triangle

 It’s always useful to be prepared for a car breakdown, no matter where you’re travelling.
-The best thing you can do for your own safety is to make sure other motorists can see you and your vehicle as they approach.
-You should always keep your car’s hazard lights on in the event of a crash or breakdown but consider also keeping a hi-vis safety vest and a reflective triangle in your car too.
+For your own safety, make sure other motorists can see you and your vehicle as they approach.
+Keep your car’s hazard lights on in the event of a crash or breakdown and consider keeping a hi-vis safety vest and a reflective triangle in your car too.

 Hi-vis safety vests are cheap, lightweight and easy to store beneath your seat or in a seat pocket.
 Wearing a road safety vest can help make you more visible to oncoming traffic.